 How to Play

-The Codemaker sets a secret code with different colored pegs, hidden behind a peg shield so the Codebreaker can’t see.
+The Codemaker sets a secret code using different colored pegs hidden behind a peg shield so the Codebreaker can't see.
 The Codebreaker then tries to match the code by replicating what they think the code may be using pegs.
-After each move, the Codemaker gives clues to the Codebreaker about the accuracy of their code sequence using Key Pegs, which signify whether a color is right or wrong, as well as in the right place or the wrong place.
-Codemakers can make the code even more devious by using multiple pegs of the same color or by leaving 1 or more peg holes empty!
+After each move, the Codemaker gives clues to the Codebreaker about the accuracy of their code sequence using key pegs.

-Codebreakers get 20 different tries to guess the code.
-If they guess it, they get 5 points; if it’s not guessed in 20 tries, the Codemaker gets 1 point.
+Codebreakers get 20 attempts to guess the code.
+If they guess it, they get 5 points; if it's not guessed in 20 tries, the Codemaker gets 1 point.
 Then, players switch roles and start all over!

-All of this game’s components can be stored in the game board.
-Includes game console with built-in storage tray and code peg shield, 108 code pegs in 6 colors, 30 key pegs in 2 colors, and complete instructions.
+Store all game components in the game board.
+Set includes game console with built-in storage tray and code peg shield, 108 code pegs in 6 colors, 30 key pegs in 2 colors, and complete instructions.
 For 2 players, ages 8 and up.